CailinPitt/RandomMap/README.md

 * static_map - An equally as cool gem that uses Google's Static Map API to generate static aerial images

 # Future Work
-* Oceans cover 71% of the Earth's surface.
+* ~~Oceans cover 71% of the Earth's surface.
 Unfortunately, pictures of water don't look cool.
-I need to restrict @random_map from calculating latitude & longitude of oceans.
+I need to restrict @random_map from calculating latitude & longitude of oceans.~~ Latitude & longitude is now restricted to land
 * In order to trigger the event to send a tweet, Chatterbot searches latest tweets on Twitter for the 'a' character.
 If it finds a tweet containing the letter 'a' (why wouldn't it?), it tweets a new aerial picture.
 Pretty dumb, right?
 Must change this.
+* ~~Emojis are cool~~ Tweets now come with emojis :bowtie: :neckbeard: :sparkles: